simurgh9/simurgh9.github.io/raw/blog/daydreams_to_research.md

-Those familiar with the jargon, finding the optimal set of coins to make the exact change is an instance of the knapsack problem known to be NP-Hard.
+Those familiar with the jargon, finding the optimal set of coins to make the exact change is an instance of the knapsack problem known to be NP-complete.
 To give the uninitiated reader some perspective, these problems are hard enough that even a theoretical quantum computer does not have enough computation muscle to provide a solution without a major breakthrough in theory.